-Any academic business unit (department, division, school, college, faculty of business, etc.) whose parent institution grants business degrees at the bachelor’s, master’s, or doctoral level may apply for academic business unit membership in the IACBE.
+Any academic business unit (department, division, school, college, faculty of business, etc.) whose parent institution grants business degrees at the associate’s, bachelor’s, master’s, or doctoral level may apply for academic business unit membership in the IACBE.
 There are many benefits to becoming a member in one of our the three Academic Business Unit categories:

 An educational member of the IACBE is an academic business unit that has met the IACBE’s requirements for membership, and (i) whose parent institution has appropriate institutional accreditation, recognition, or governmental authorization to award degrees, and (ii) that has affirmed its commitment to excellence in business education.

 A candidate for accreditation is an academic business unit that has successfully completed the candidacy review process, and (i) has developed an appropriate outcomes assessment plan, (ii) has met the IACBE’s candidacy requirements relating to its business programs, resources, and operational processes, (iii) has affirmed its commitment to excellence in business education, and (iv) is eligible to undergo an accreditation review of its business programs.

 An accredited member of the IACBE is an academic business unit that has successfully completed the IACBE accreditation review process, and (i) has affirmed its commitment to excellence in business education, and (ii) has business programs accredited by the IACBE.
 (Note: The criteria for accreditation are contained in the IACBE’s Self-Study Manual.)